-The ViewSonic XG2431 goes for $330, which is standard price for 1080p 240Hz IPS gaming monitors.
+The ViewSonic XG2431 goes for ~$300, which is the standard price for 1080p 240Hz IPS gaming monitors.
 Therefore, we highly recommended it since you basically get exceptional MBR performance at no additional cost.

 If you don’t intend on using MBR, you might want to consider the Dell S2522HG 1080p 240Hz IPS gaming monitor without backlight strobing, which goes for $250.

 Other popular monitors for competitive gaming include the Acer XV252QF (390Hz) and the BenQ Zowie XL2566K (360Hz TN panel with DyAc+).